 A tracker mortgage is a type of variable mortgage that tracks the Bank of England base rate.
 This means your monthly payments can go up as well as down.

-So for example, if the base rate is very low, then a tracker mortgage may be a good option, however, your rate can fluctuate in line with base rate changes which will have an impact on your monthly mortgage payment.
+So, if the base rate percentage is very low, then a tracker mortgage may be a good option for you.
+However, your tracker mortgage rate can then fluctuate in line with base rate changes, which will impact your monthly mortgage payment.